tonethar/IGME-430-Fall-2024/exercises/7-express-routing.md

     - http://localhost:3000/api/timeJSON
   - be sure to update the button code in **rich-client.html** to work with these 2 new routes!
 - **rich-client.html**:
-  - add a functional "Show all quotes" button that calls `/quotes`
   - add a functional "Show random quote" button that calls `/quotes/random`
   - add a functional "Show most recent quote" button that calls `/quotes/recent`